Proven-Paradox/shaper-system/Handbook.md

 * If the curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your [Base Offense](#base-physicalmental-offensedefense).
 Use Base Physical Offense if the Ability is an Attack, or Base Mental Offense if the Ability is a Spell.

 #### Advantageous Recovery
-When you strike a foe’s elemental weakness, you regain HP or MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
-This benefit increases as you raise your [Hero Tier](#hero-tier): the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).
+When you strike a foe’s elemental weakness, you regain MP equal to half your [Base  Magic Offense](#base-physicalmental-offensedefense), up to a maximum equal to the MP used to perform the striking Ability.
 This Lesson can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.

 #### Aggressive Provocation
 When you target an opponent you have [Provoked](#provoked) with an Attack or Spell, you may use your Physical [Defense Bonus](#defense-bonus) in place of your Physical Offense, or Mental Defense Bonus in place of your Mental Offense.